eventnetusa/eventnet/src/_vip/mhc-marketing.md

       how to best utilize Medicare services.&nbsp;

-      We seek opportunities to bring our Medicare Information Trailer (shown below) to mobile home communities for 1-3 day events.&nbsp;
+      We seek opportunities to lease space in communities like yours to bring our Medicare Information Trailer (shown below) for 1-3 day events.&nbsp;

-      Free events will include demonstrations, health screenings, healthy refreshments and information on where to go for future Medicare services.&nbsp;
+      Free to residents, events will include demonstrations, health screenings, healthy refreshments and information on where to go for future Medicare services.&nbsp;